janvinsha/janvinsha/README.md

 <br />

-Hi, I'm [Jande Vincent](https://jandevincent.com/), a passionate self-taught Full Stack Blockchain Engineer.
+Hi, I'm [Jande Vincent](https://jandevincent.com/), a passionate Full Stack Javascript/Typescript Blockchain Engineer.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.